Revisiting the origin of neutrino flavor transformations: INTRODUCTION

-The discovery of neutrino flavor transformations represents one of the most striking advancements of physical science achieved during the past few decades [5-29].
-Such phenomena are commonly believed to show that neutrinos have nonvanishing mass [8-31], which is beyond the standard model.
+The discovery of neutrino flavor transformations represents one of the most striking advancements of physical science achieved during the past few decades [1-27].
+Such phenomena are commonly believed to show that neutrinos have nonvanishing mass, which is beyond the standard model [28,29].
 To account for these phenomena, it is assumed that there exist three distinct neutrino mass eigenstates.
-Each flavor eigenstate corresponds to a quantum-mechanical superposition of these mass eigenstates, and vice versa [32].
+Each flavor eigenstate corresponds to a quantum-mechanical superposition of these mass eigenstates, and vice versa [30].
 During the propagation of the neutrino, the probability amplitude associated with each mass eigenstate accumulates a phase that is approximately proportional to the square of the corresponding mass.
 The time-evolving phase differences among these probability amplitudes give arise to flavor oscillations, as a consequence of their quantum interference.
-Such an interpretation, however, overlooks the crucial question: Does nature allow neutrinos produced by weak interactions to be in such superposition states?
-As all neutrinos that were observed to exhibit flavor transformations had been generated through weak interactions, only when the answer of this question is affirmative can the aforementioned interpretation be reasonable.
-However, I find the answer is negative for the following reason.
-If the neutrino (or antineutrino) produced by a weak interaction has three distinct mass eigenstates ($\left\vert \nu _{i}\right\rangle $), these eigenstates should be correlated with different joint states ($\left\vert \psi _{i}\right\rangle $) of the other particles (accompanying particles) produced by the same interaction, e.g., the joint states for the proton and electron produced by a $\beta $ decay.
-The energy differences of these joint states need to compensate for those of the neutrino mass eigenstates in order to conserve the total energy.
-As detailed below, this correlation would destroy quantum interference effects among the neutrino mass eigenstates.